So you want to play the best offline games for your Chromebook.

 Anyway, here’s the list.

-The good: Random caves, awesome graphics, items are cool, runs offline, and very addicting.
+The good: Random caves, awesome graphics, items are cool, runs offline on Chromebooks, and very addicting.

 The bad: Can be confusing since all rooms look very similar and you’ll be going in circles.